Worried that government officials are increasingly corrupt? You have a plenty of company.

 The study results show that the impact of women in government can be felt at all levels, not just federal seats.
 It's an important notion, considering that in the United States, there are three men in political office for every one woman.

 There are, at least preliminarily, signs of change.
-As of April 2018, 527 women — a record number — are campaigning for elected office in the U.S. House of Representatives and Senate, a 67 percent increase from 2016.
-While the U.S. currently ranks 102nd out of 193 countries, in terms of the number of women in the national legislature, this increase could be a sign that times are changing.
+After the midterm elections of 2018, a record 121 women will serve in the 116th Congress in 2019, up from 107.
+This will make Congress about 23 percent female.
+While the U.S. currently ranks 104th out of 193 countries, in terms of the number of women in the national legislature, this increase could be a sign that times are changing.